ADDITIONAL LEARNING NEEDS

 We understand that when it comes to helping struggling readers, sparking their interest and keeping it is a big part of the battle.
-Rapid Reading is a fantastic collection of finely levelled fiction and non-fiction books, covering a variety of topics and themes that your children will love.
+Accelerated Reader provides a fantastic collection of finely levelled fiction and non-fiction books, covering a variety of topics and themes that your children will love.

 Careful planning is needed for pupils with ALN when they move between year groups, especially different phases of education.
 Pupil Profiles, a summary of pupil’s strengths and needs, are updated and passed on to the new class teachers, this allows them to have good prior knowledge of the pupils with ALN before they begin to plan for the new academic year.